andrew henderson menu

 Not at all.

-The US can be an exceptional place to start a business, but it heavily depends on the type of business you are planning to run.
+The US can be an exceptional place to start a business, but it heavily depends on the type of business you’re planning to run.

-Doing Business in the USA – What Not to Do?
+Doing Business in the US – What Not to Do?

-As we mentioned before, no country is perfect.
+As we mentioned before, no country is perfect as a business jurisdiction.

-The success and sustainability of a business in any country depend upon several constantly changing factors.
+The success and sustainability of a business in any country depend on several constantly changing factors.

 One of those factors is the kind of business you’re into.

-Below, we’ll briefly discuss some of the best and the worst businesses to start in the US and why they were deemed so.
+Below, we’ll briefly discuss some of the best and the worst businesses to start in the US and why they are deemed so.

 Best Businesses to Start in the USA